Go Back

 Instructions

 • Prepare the Whole-Grain Foundation.
-If your bread is fresh, preheat your oven to 175°C (350°F).
-Scatter the torn whole-wheat sourdough pieces on a baking sheet.
-Bake for 15-20 minutes, or until the bread is completely dry and crisp.
-This step is crucial for ensuring the bread thickens the soup without turning mushy.
+If your bread is fresh, preheat oven to 175°C (350°F).
+Scatter torn whole-wheat sourdough on a baking sheet and bake 15–20 minutes until completely dry and crisp.

 • Bloom the Aromatic Base.
-In the Dutch oven, heat 3 tablespoons of extra-virgin olive oil over medium heat.
-Add the onion, leek, and carrots.
-Cook, stirring occasionally, for 12-15 minutes until the vegetables are exceptionally soft and sweet.
-Do not rush this stage; it builds the primary layer of flavor.
+In a Dutch oven, heat 3 Tbsp extra-virgin olive oil over medium.
+Add onion, leek, and carrots; cook 12–15 minutes, stirring occasionally, until very soft and sweet.

 • Infuse the Herbs and Spices.
-Add the minced garlic, chopped rosemary, thyme, and optional red pepper flakes to the pot.
-Stir constantly for one minute until fragrant.
-Pour in the white wine to deglaze the pot, scraping up any browned bits from the bottom.
-Allow the wine to reduce by about half.
+Add garlic, rosemary, thyme, and red pepper flakes; stir constantly 1 minute.
+Deglaze with white wine, scraping up browned bits; reduce by about half.

 • Build the Savory Broth.
-Stir in the undrained diced tomatoes, low-sodium vegetable broth, rinsed cannellini beans, the Parmesan rind, and the bay leaf.
-Increase the heat to bring the mixture to a gentle boil, then reduce to a low simmer.
+Stir in undrained diced tomatoes, vegetable broth, cannellini beans, Parmesan rind, and bay leaf.
+Bring to a gentle boil, then reduce to a low simmer.

 • Wilt the Greens.
-Uncover the pot.
-Remove and discard the Parmesan rind and bay leaf.
-Stir in the chopped kale and cook for 5 minutes, until the leaves are tender and have turned a vibrant dark green.
+Uncover; remove and discard Parmesan rind and bay leaf.
+Stir in kale; cook 5 minutes until tender and dark green.

 • Thicken and Finish.
-Turn off the heat.
-Stir in half of the toasted whole-wheat sourdough pieces until they begin to break down and thicken the soup.
-Season generously with freshly ground black pepper and stir in the fresh lemon juice to brighten the flavors.
+Turn off heat.
+Stir in half of the toasted sourdough until it begins to break down and the soup lightly coats the back of a spoon.
+Season generously with freshly ground black pepper and stir in lemon juice.

 • Serve and Garnish.
-Ladle the Ribollita into bowls.
-Top each serving with the remaining toasted bread pieces, a scant teaspoon of grated Parmesan cheese, and a final, generous drizzle of high-quality extra-virgin olive oil.
+Ladle into bowls.
+Top each serving with remaining toasted bread, about 3/4 teaspoon grated Parmesan cheese, and a final drizzle of high-quality extra-virgin olive oil.

 Notes